 Email: sandra.hardy@ngps.ca

-Our Student Support Facilitator is an experienced Social Worker who advocates for students and parents and provides a link to local supports.
+Our division Social Worker advocates for students and parents and provides a link to local supports.

 Phone: 780.778.2800